-Refer to the ISPF User's Guide for a discussion of the graphic area in ISPF panels.
+Refer to z/OS ISPF Dialog Developer's Guide and Reference for a discussion of the graphic area in ISPF panels.

 - You must code the GA tag within a PANEL, AREA, or REGION tag.
-If found anywhere else, an error is logged and the output panel is not saved. - If NAME is not valid or not specified, an error is logged and the output panel is not saved. - You can use the EXTEND=ON attribute only once within a panel.
+If found anywhere else, an error is logged and the output panel is not saved. - · If NAME is not valid or not specified, an error is logged and the output panel is not saved. - You can use the EXTEND=ON attribute only once within a panel.
 If EXTEND is already active, from another GA tag, or from an AREA, DA, SELFLD, or REGION tag, a warning message is logged and the EXTEND attribute is ignored. - You can code only one GA tag within a PANEL definition. - You cannot code the GA tag within a scrollable area.